Honoring our Heroes

 Montford Point Marine Memorial

-The newest edition to Lejeune Memorial Gardens, the Montford Point Marine Memorial honors the Montford Point Mariners, African American Marines who bravely served their country during WWII.
+The newest edition to Lejeune Memorial Gardens, the Montford Point Marine Memorial honors the Montford Point Marines, African American Marines who bravely served their country during WWII.
 These Marines were the first African Americans to serve in the US Marine Corps.
 The Montford Point Marine Museum, located on the hallowed grounds at Montford Point Camp in the East Wing Building, was established to preserve the legacy of these brave men.
 Museum information is available online at Montford Point Marine Museum.